muratk3n/thirdwave/en/tweets/2020/week13a.md

 ---

 Which Asimov charathecter would I like to be?
 Demerzel was awesome, and he was Daneel.
-But Cogressman Trevize might is more similar, and he had that cool spaceship.
+But Councilman Trevize might is more similar, and he had that cool spaceship.

 *2020-3-22 11:40:33*